 For the experienced and adventurous climber there is a climbing trail (Klettersteig) around and up the Elephant’s Head; starting off with some beautiful rock paintings at the foot of Elephant’s Head.
 Once you reach the top of the trail you will enjoy a view over the impressive surrounding landscape.

-Bull’s Party and Elephant’s Head can be reached directly by vehicle via a track of 5 kilometers.
+Bull’s Party and Elephant’s Head can be reached almost directly by vehicle via the car track of 5 kilometers.
 Those who enjoy hiking can also hike from the guesthouse past Philipp’s Cave, which will take around 1,5 hours one way.
 Or take the shorter walking trail starting off at the vehicle track leading to Bull’s Party, which is about 30 minutes one way.

 Elephant’s Head after the first rains